jgpuckering/PrimesExperiments/AAA_README.txt

 Inline to the rescue
 --------------------

-What was needed was a custom bit-setting subroutine in written in C and callable from perl.
+What was needed was a custom bit-setting subroutine written in C and callable from perl.
 It would be used in the most loop-intensive section of the algorithm.

 Writing C code for use with perl has traditionally meant setting up a